SCRT-HQ/VaporShell/docs/glossary/Add-VSApiGatewayUsagePlanThrottleSettings.md

----
-layout: glossary
-title: Add-VSApiGatewayUsagePlanThrottleSettings
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApiGatewayUsagePlanThrottleSettings

 ## SYNOPSIS
-Adds an AWS::ApiGateway::UsagePlan.ThrottleSettings resource property to the template
+Adds an AWS::ApiGateway::UsagePlan.ThrottleSettings resource property to the template.
+ThrottleSettings is a property of the AWS::ApiGateway::UsagePlan: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-usageplan.html resource that specifies the overall request rate (average requests per second and burst capacity when users call your REST APIs.

 ## SYNTAX